 Summing up, CSAT is a measure of how satisfied customers are with their experience with your product, while NPS is a measure of how likely they are to recommend your company’s products or services to people they know.

-CSAT is a metric that determines how satisfied customers are with a company’s products or services.
-It is calculated by surveying customers and asking them to rate their level of satisfaction on a scale from 1 to 10.
+You can find your CSAT value by surveying customers and asking them to rate their level of satisfaction on a scale from 1 to 10.
+Other types of scales include a 1-5 ranking or even open-ended questions to measure client satisfaction levels.

 To calculate your company’s CSAT, you need to divide the number of satisfied customers by the total number of responses you received and multiply the result by 100.